Uses and Health Benefits of Sweetsop or Sugar Apple Fruit Trees

 The leaves have oil that are rich in sesquiterpenes and terpenes, used in fragrances to give a woody spicy smell.
-The leaves also have a bitter taste and used to treat fever, cough, head lice, intestinal worms, ulcers, eczema and lower your blood uric acid level.
+It is also bitter in taste and used to treat fever, cough, head lice, intestinal worms, ulcers, eczema and to lower blood uric acid level.

 From Sugar Apple Tree Bark

-The bark contains borneol, kamphor and flavonoids; and act as a good astringent and tonic for diarrhea, wounds and dysentery.
+The bark contains borneol, camphor, and flavonoids, and act as a good astringent and tonic for diarrhea, wounds, and dysentery.

 Young Sugar Apple Fruit

-The young unripe fruit contain tannins and used for treatment of indigestion and diarrhea.
+The young unripe sweetsop fruit contains tannins and used for the treatment of indigestion and diarrhea.

 Sugar Apple Fruit Seeds

-The seed contain acetogenins and used to rid head lice, fleas, and insects.
+The seed contains acetogenins and used to rid head lice, fleas, and insects.

 Benefits of Sweetsop or Sugar Apple - From its Vitamin Content

 Sugar Apple is also rich in vitamins and minerals; known to help ailments such as:

-The high content of Vitamin C will help prevent asthma.
-The potent antioxidants will help fight the free radicals in your body.
+The high Vitamin C content and the potent antioxidants will fight the free radicals to help prevent asthma.

 High Blood Pressure

-The rich potassium level helps to regulate your blood pressure by controlling sodium in your body, hence keeping your blood pressure under control.
+The rich potassium level will regulate your blood pressure by controlling the sodium in the body, hence keeping the blood pressure under control.

-Rich in Vitamin B3 or niacin, it is an effective agent to increase the good cholesterol in your body.
+It is also rich in Vitamin B3 or niacin, an effective agent to increase the good cholesterol in the body.

-Copper, the trace element that is crucial for the making of thyroid hormone, is present in sugar apple in good amount to make it effective for thyroid control.
+Copper, the trace element that is crucial for thyroid hormone, is high in sugar apple to make it effective for thyroid control.

 In pregnancy, low folate level can results in premature babies and birth defects.
-It can also results in spinal cord defects or brain defects.
-Sugar apple has good amount of folate, one of the B vitamins.
+It can also result in spinal cord defects or brain defects.
+Sugar apple has a good amount of folate, one of the B vitamins.

-Sugar apple is also rich in copper, which is required to form hemoglobin in the body, essential for pregnant women.
+Sugar apple which is rich in copper will form hemoglobin in the body, which is essential for pregnant women.